Pavement Preservation & MSTU Road Paving Programs

 App showing pavement projects by year

-Click the map to view the County roads scheduled for resurfacing in FY2025
+Click the map to view County roads scheduled for resurfacing

 Tentative Paving Schedule